Yarn Product Information

 **5/2 NM (2/4): 2ply yarn wpc/wpi: 9/24. epc/epi: 5/12

-**weaversbazaar has commissioned these worsted yarns to an exacting specification on the twist and overall quality.
+**weaversbazaar has commissioned these worsted yarns to an exacting specification on the spin, twist and overall quality.
 They are designed especially with tapestry weavers in mind but are perfect for all types of textile activity.

 The epc/epi data is typically for a plain or tabby weave and is approximate.

 Our nettle yarn comes from Nepal.
 The nettle plant is called 'Allo' and grows in mountainous areas.
 It grows to over 3 metres high.
 The stems are retted (rotted) and the resulting fibres are spun into yarn by women using elaborately carved drop spindles.

 The nettle yarn is not plied, has a high twist and is very textured.
 Although it feels quite harsh initially, through handling it very quickly softens.
-The natural nettle yarn takes dyes really well as you can see from the selection of six coloured balls of nettle yarn on the left.
+The natural nettle yarn takes dyes really well.

 The tapestry on the left is called 'Celebration' and is woven in nettle yarn by Jane Brunning.